-So you’ve visited Asheville and fell in love with the mountains and the beer and the Blue Ridge Parkway, have ya?
+So you’ve visited Asheville and fell in love with the mountains, the hiking, the beer, and the Blue Ridge Parkway, have ya?
 We get it.
 Both of us moved here from different places and are transplants just like a lot of other people who visit and decide to stay.
-If you’re thinking about moving to Asheville or have already made up your mind to do so (is that a U-haul in your driveway?) read on to see some of our top tips for moving to Asheville.
+If you’re thinking about moving to Asheville (is that a U-haul in your driveway?) read on to see some of our top tips for moving to Asheville.
+Relocating isn’t always easy but we’ve got you covered with some of our best things to know before you pack your bags.
 Happy and smooth transition to you!

 BYOJ – Bring your own job